 Instead of trying to cover every last square inch of available space, focus on emphasizing two or three main focal points.
 For example, you might hang a single dramatic piece of art on the wall over the crib or create a cozy reading corner with a soft rug and a few accent pillows.

 Try to avoid dustables and other purely decorative items that tend to clutter surfaces.
-Instead, look for toys that double as décor, like a colorful wooden abacus or a beautiful set of hand-carved stacking rings, and strive to choose useful accessories that combine form with function.
+Instead, look for toys that double as decor such as a colorful wooden abacus or a beautiful set of hand-carved stacking rings, and strive to choose useful accessories that combine form with function.

 Minimalism usually means doing more with less.
 Why buy three of something if you can get by with just one, right?
 But good lighting is a team sport.
 Relying on one overly bright ceiling fixture or a single, dim lamp can lead to eyestrain for both you and your baby.
-To get the balance right, focus on creating layers of light by using a number of lamps and fixtures to brighten the room as needed.
+To get the balance right, focus on creating layers of light by using several lamps and fixtures to brighten the room as needed.
 Place your light fixtures in task-centric areas, such as over the changing table and beside the nursery chair, and you’ll never find yourself in the dark.

 A nursery should be dark and cool.
 While there’s nothing wrong with keeping your window treatments simple, you want to make sure they’re getting the job done.

-A warm and toasty nursery is not just uncomfortable - it’s dangerous.
+A warm and toasty nursery is not just uncomfortable—it’s dangerous.
 Installing double-lined, UV-blocking drapes or a set of heavy blinds can help your little one beat the heat during afternoon naps.
-You can also purchase UV-blocking window film, which reflects the sun’s heat and can be applied directly to the window glass.
+You can also purchase a UV-blocking window film, which reflects the sun’s heat and can be applied directly to the window glass.

 Minimalist Nurseries: The Dos

 According to the American Association of Pediatrics, a thin waterproof mattress cover and fitted crib sheet are all your baby needs to be safe and comfortable in their crib.